-I got my first new car during the summer of 1968.
-I was 22 and still in college, so I didnt have a lot of money to spend.
+I got my first new car during the Spring of 1968.
+I was 21 and still in college, so I didnt have a lot of money to spend.
+I had 2 part time jobs, and I could afford a car.
 The local Chevy dealer had a leftover 68 Camaro on the lot, and the price was right, so I bought it.
 The car hadn't sold because it was a small 6 cylinder 3 speed stick shift with no power steering or power brakes.

 That car ran lousey because of the newly installed anti-pollution devices.
 I kept taking it back to the dealer, and they never seemed to get it right.
 But, I loved the lines of the Camaro, and decided to upgrade.
 I ordered a 69 in mid-summer of 1968.
 With the trade-in allowance, and what money I had left, I was able to order a small V8, 3 speed stick, with power steering.
 I had a tad over $3000 to spend.
 I couldn't afford any other options, but my 2:73 rear was a freebee.
 And I was expecting a 307 engine.